usplos/DPEEM/README.md

 # DPEEM
 This is a R toolbox of data 'pipeline' preprocess and extract for eye movements.
 ## Installation
-You can install it by command
+You can install it by
 ```
 install.packages("devtools")
 devtools::install_github("usplos/DPEEM")